 SO LET’S RECAP

-Dark eye circles – choose a concealer with orange undertones (can also be referred to as pink)
+Dark eye circles – choose a concealer with orange undertones (can also be referred to as pink or cool)

-Redness & spots – choose a concealer with green undertones (can also be referred to as yellow)
+Redness & spots – choose a concealer with green undertones (can also be referred to as yellow or warm)

 If you follow this rule as well as the 2 steps I mentioned above, you’ll be able to choose the right concealer shade every time.